hashadex/wttr.py/docs/getting-started/0-installing.rst

     >>> wttr = wttrpy.getWttr("Amsterdam", "en")
     >>> print(wttr)

-You should have seen something like this:
+The output should be something like this:

 .. code-block:: none